 The CSF statement had been a story for itself, related >here<

 Once the CSFs SMARTly set, it was time to communicate and start cascading the deployment of top objectives to the departments.

-Not really knowing how to go on, the CEO announced “Well, Chris will tell you about the next steps” and took a seat.
+Not really knowing how to go on, the CEO announced “Well, Chris (this is me) will tell you about the next steps” and took a seat.